Switzerland will vote to fund Frontex and impose a flow tax

 Written by Michael Shields

-ZURICH (Reuters) – Swiss voters decided on Sunday whether global video streaming services should support Swiss filmmakers and pay more money to European border security agency Frontex in a referendum that will test the country’s ties with the European Union.
+Zurich Swiss voters will decide on Sunday whether global video streaming services should support Swiss filmmakers and pay more money to the European border security agency, Frontex, in a referendum that will test the country’s relations with the European Union.

 In a binding referendum on the so-called ‘Lex Netflix’, voters will say whether the international online streaming services should invest 4% of its Swiss revenue in local film production, as they are doing now.
 In addition, 30% of the content of streaming services must consist of films or series produced in Europe.